myzlab/k-search-v2-docs/docs/insert-statement/with/introduction.md

 - `on(KCondition kCondition)`: This method allows the CTE to be added to a join through the [`KCondition`](/docs/kcondition/introduction) that is received by parameter.
 - `on(KRaw kRaw)`: This method allows the CTE to be added to a join through the [`KRaw`](/docs/select-statement/select/introduction#7-kraw) that is received by parameter.

-Also, a `KCommonTableExpressionFilled` can be used directly in a `USING` clause because of the alias that is supplied to it.
+Also, a `KCommonTableExpressionFilled` can be used directly in a `FROM` clause because of the alias that is supplied to it.